Male Dachshunds, along with all other dog breeds, urinate on things to mark it as their own.

 How to Stop a Male Dog From Marking Inside the House

 There are a few different approaches to take when teaching your Dachshund not to mark indoors.

 Disclosure: Some of the links in this article are affiliate links (Amazon Associate or other programs).
 As an affiliate, this blog earns a small commission from qualifying purchases.

-Neutering a dog before they learn territorial behavior can be extremely helpful in avoiding urine marking altogether.
+Neutering a Dachshund before they learn territorial behavior can be extremely helpful in avoiding urine marking altogether.

 Puppies neutered around or before six months old are much less likely to mark (however, recent studies show that neutering a dog before 6 months can hinder their development and be hazardous to their health, including an increased risk of IVDD).

 In older males that have already learned to mark, neutering can help but doesn’t always so don’t count on it to fix your Dachshund’s marking habit.